Foie Gras

 • This field is for validation purposes and should be left unchanged.

-About The smart Mouse Trap
+About The Smart Mouse Trap

 A special feature of the Smart Mouse Trap is its time-delay release mechanism, which involves inserting a cracker into a slot.
 When the inner door is removed, the cracker becomes a second door that the mouse will chew through to exit the trap.
 The delay while the mouse chews protects you from contact with the mouse, and also allows the mouse to escape without panic.